 Brush and floss your child’s teeth for them until about age 7.
 By this age, they will have developed enough motor skills to brush on their own.

 The American Academy of Pediatric Dentistry (AAPD) recommends that you bring your child to meet with a pediatric dentist when their first tooth erupts or by age 1.
-Dr. Spates, Dr. Hafeez and Dr. Abbas will be able to provide you with information and guidance to help your child grow and develop properly and keep their mouth healthy.
+Dr. Spates, Dr. Hafeez and Dr. will be able to provide you with information and guidance to help your child grow and develop properly and keep their mouth healthy.

 Baby Bottle Tooth Decay